BorcaAlexandruMiron/PlantsDB/README.md

 ```C#
 protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
 ```
 found in [PlantContext.cs](https://github.com/BorcaAlexandruMiron/PlantsDB/blob/master/Plants/Models/PlantContext.cs).
 The connection string describes the server link (that can be configurated for a non-local database), the database that we want to access (that is provided in [Resources/Plante.mdf](https://github.com/BorcaAlexandruMiron/PlantsDB/blob/master/Plants/Resources/Plante.mdf)) and the creditentials (in our case being trusted with WindowsAuth).
-The next diagram provides a visual representation of our MSSQLLocalDB connection and database interogation:
+The next diagram provides a visual representation of our MSSQLLocalDB connection and database interrogation:

 ![alt text](Plants/Resources/SQLConnection.png "Connection")
 ## Implementation and GUI showcase